-Basic statistics on demographic, clinical, and PK/PD-related data were presented by number (%) or median (interquartile range [IQR]), as appropriate.
-The distributions of clinical and PK/PD-related study parameters were compared among different antibiotics using the Kruskal-Wallis test.
+Basic statistics on demographic, clinical and PK/PD related data were presented by number (%) or median (interquartile range), as appropriate.
+The distributions of clinical and PK/PD related study parameters were compared among different antibiotics using the Kruskal-Wallis test.

-To evaluate and compare the possible association of PK/PD targets with therapy-related outcome, after adjusting for APACHE II and SOFA scores, the skewed logistic regression technique was used [18].
-The odds ratios (ORs) and boot-strapped 95% confidence intervals (CIs) were obtained, and the model fits were assessed using Akaike information criteria and Bayesian information criteria.
-Based on the estimated probabilities from the above models, the area under the receiver operating characteristic curve (AUROC) with 95% CIs was estimated.
+To evaluate and compare the possible association of PK/PD targets with therapy-related outcome, after adjusting for APACHE II and SOFA scores, the skewed logistic regression technique [18].
+The odds ratios and bootstrapped 95% confidence intervals were obtained, and the model fits were assessed using Akaike Information Criteria (AIC) and Bayesian Information Criteria (BIC).
+Based on the estimated probabilities from the above models, the area under the receiver operating characteristic curve (AROC) along with the 95% confidence intervals were estimated.

-The probability of a positive clinical outcome associated with the ratio of concentration to MIC in interaction with higher and lower levels of sickness severity (APACHE II score) were evaluated using an interaction-based logistic regression setup.
-High and low sickness severity groups were categorized into first and third quartiles.
+The probability of a positive clinical outcome associated with the ratio of concentration to MIC in interaction with higher and lower levels of sickness severity (APACHE II score) were evaluated using an interaction based logistic regression setup.
+High and low sickness severity groups were categorised into first and third quartiles.
 Graphical presentation of the confidence bounds for the probability of positive clinical outcome associated with concentration to MIC ratio were developed using these groups.